concord-consortium/lab/readme.md

     This creates the `bin/` directory and populates it with command-line executables for running the specific versions of the RubyGems installed for development.

-4. Generates the `server/public` directory:
+4. Generates the `public` directory:

-5. Generates the Java resources in the `server/public/jnlp` directory:
+5. Generates the Java resources in the `public/jnlp` directory:

-You should now be able to open the file: `server/public/index.html` in a browser and run some of the examples.
+You should now be able to open the file: `public/index.html` in a browser and run some of the examples.

 #### Automatic build processing using Guard